 "School districts or charter schools must expel from school for at least one year a student who is determined to have threatened an educational institution.
-An expulsion requirement may be modified on a case by case basis if the pupil participates in mediation, community service, restitution or other programs in which the pupil takes responsibility for the results of the threat, or may reassign a pupil to an alternative education program and may require the pupil's parent or guardian to participate in mediation, community service, restitution or other programs in which the parent or guardian takes responsibility with the pupil for the threat."
-A.R.S.
-15-841
+An expulsion requirement may be modified on a case by case basis if the pupil participates in mediation, community service, restitution or other programs in which the pupil takes responsibility for the results of the threat, or may reassign a pupil to an alternative education program and may require the pupil's parent or guardian to participate in mediation, community service, restitution or other programs in which the pupil's parent or guardian to participate in mediation, community service, restitution or other programs in which the parent or guardian takes responsibility with the pupil for the threat."
+A.R.S. §15-841

-Due to the requirements of Arizona State Statutes (A.R.S.
-13-3620) schools and school employees are required to report criminal activity to local law enforcement and report incidences of child abuse, neglect, and crimes against children to local law enforcement and Child Protective Services.
+Due to the requirements of Arizona State Statutes (A.R.S. §13-3620) schools and school employees are required to report criminal activity to local law enforcement and report incidences of child abuse, neglect, and crimes against children to local law enforcement and Child Protective Services.
 Recent changes in the law require schools to report threats, or rumors of threats, against schools, students, and school personnel.
 Schools must also report all incidents of non-accidental injury, which might occur during altercations at school.
-(Also, see Mandatory Reporting of Criminal Activity to Law Enforcement on page 28.)
+(Also, see Mandatory Reporting of Criminal Activity to Law Enforcement on page 34.)